DannyThompson/RestaurantFinder/README.md

 # Restaurant Finder App
 by Daniel Thompson

+# Initial Setup
+This app relies on Google Places, and thus needs a Google Places API key to access the Places and Maps APIs.
+The API key is located within the .gitignored local.properties file, so if you wish to run this app, you will need to go to your local.properties file, and add `GOOGLE_PLACES_API_KEY="<your_api_key_here>"`.
+Once you rebuild the project, you should be able to compile and run it with no further issues.

+You can get a free Places API key via the Google Developer console, and linking a billing account to your free created project.

 # Description
 Upon startup, this app will ask the user for location permissions.